zanaaziz/weather4U/README.md

 # Weather4U Web Apps Group Project
+Instructions:
-To run the server, just click the 'Run Project' button with the green play logo.
-Once it's running, the link to the server will be displayed in the terminal.
+1. To start the server, run 'npm start' in the bash terminal of Cloud9. <br>Don't forget to stop the server in the end when you're finished working.
+2. To stop the server, press and hold 'CONTROL' then 'C'.